Gabriellmal/PyFuse/README.md

 ⚡ PyFuse

-PyFuse is a high-performance, unified Python development toolchain built for the modern era.
-By combining a core engine written in Rust with a developer-friendly Python CLI, PyFuse provides the speed of native code with the flexibility of the Python ecosystem.
+PyFuse is a high-performance, unified Python toolchain and library organizer.
+It is designed to be significantly faster than standard tools by offloading heavy directory operations and package scanning to a Rust-powered core engine.

+Beyond just installing packages, PyFuse acts as a "Library Manager," allowing you to isolate, move, and toggle libraries across different project folders with ease.

 🚀 Key Features

-Blazing Fast Core: Dependency resolution and security scanning handled by a native Rust extension (pyfuse_core).

-Smart Environments: Automatic virtual environment management (.venv) with heuristic project detection.

-Security First: Built-in vulnerability scanner that prevents the installation of known malicious or insecure packages.

-Intelligent Scaffolding: Create production-ready project structures with optimal pyproject.toml configurations based on project type.

-Seamless Fallback: Works out of the box even if the Rust engine isn't compiled, falling back to a pure-Python logic engine.
+Turbo-Charged Scanning: Uses a Rust-based parallel directory scanner (rayon) to list and verify libraries instantly.

+Portable Installation: Install any library into a specific folder of your choice using --target logic, making your project dependencies truly portable.

+Library Organizer:

+Move/Copy: Quickly migrate libraries from one folder to another.

+Disable/Enable: Temporarily "hide" a library from Python without deleting it (renames to .disabled).

+Built-in Scaffolding: Create new library containers or structured project folders with one command.

+Zero-Config Venvs: Handles virtual environment creation automatically when needed.

 🛠 Architecture

 PyFuse uses a Hybrid Architecture:

-The Iron Core (src/lib.rs): A Rust library exposed to Python via PyO3.
-It handles performance-critical tasks like calculating dependency graphs and checking security hashes.
+The Turbo Core (src/lib.rs): A native Rust extension that handles performance-critical IO operations using multi-threading.

-The Brain (pyfuse/smart.py): Heuristic logic that detects whether you are building a Django app, a Data Science project, or a Microservice, and adjusts settings accordingly.

-The Interface (pyfuse/cli.py): A beautiful Command Line Interface built with Typer and Rich for a premium developer experience.
+The CLI (pyfuse/cli.py): A modern interface built with Typer and Rich for a premium developer experience.

-📦 Installation

-If you have downloaded the .whl (wheel) file: open Cmd to the loaction of the file usuing (cd) for widnows : pip install pyfuse-0.1.0-cp310-abi3-win_amd64.whl Linuex : pip install pyfuse-0.1.0-cp312-cp312-manylinux_2_34_x86_64.whl pip install pyfuse-0.1.0-py3-none-any.whl

-Once installed, the pyfuse command will be available in your terminal.
+The Smart Layer (pyfuse/smart.py): Logic for managing file-system level library toggling and directory management.

 💻 Usage Guide

-1. Create a New Project

-Initialize a structured project with all the necessary files (src/, tests/, .gitignore, pyproject.toml):

-pyfuse new my-awesome-app
-cd my-awesome-app

-2. Setup the Environment

-PyFuse manages your virtual environments automatically.
-No more python -m venv .venv:
+1. Installation

+If you have built the .whl file using the setup_project.py script:

+pip install pyfuse-0.1.0-cp310-abi3-win_amd64.whl

+2. Creating a Library Container

+Create a dedicated folder to hold specific sets of libraries:

-pyfuse env create
+pyfuse create my_libs

-3. Install Packages
+3. Super-Fast Installation

-Install packages with an integrated security check:
+Install a library directly into your custom folder:

-pyfuse install requests
+pyfuse install requests my_libs
-# Or install multiple packages
-pyfuse install pandas numpy matplotlib

-4. Security Scanning
+4. Organizing Libraries

-If you attempt to install a package known to have critical vulnerabilities (like older versions of log4j), PyFuse will block the installation:
+List all libraries in a folder (utilizing the Rust parallel engine):

-pyfuse install log4j
+pyfuse list-libs my_libs

-# Output: 🚨 Security Block: log4j is unsafe.
+Move a library to a different project:

+pyfuse move requests my_libs other_project_libs

+5. Toggling Libraries

+Disable a library to test fallback logic or resolve conflicts without uninstalling:

+pyfuse disable requests my_libs
+# Re-enable it later:
+pyfuse enable requests my_libs

 🛠 Development & Building

-If you are contributing to PyFuse and want to compile the Rust core yourself, you need the maturin build tool:

-Install Build Tools:

-pip install maturin

-Build the Package:

-maturin build --release
+To compile the Rust core and generate a Windows Wheel on your machine:

+Ensure Rust is installed.

+Run the automated builder:

+python setup_project.py

-The compiled wheel will be located in target/wheels/.
+The wheel will be located in PyFuse/target/wheels/.

-📝 Configuration

-PyFuse generates a pyproject.toml for every project.
-It uses modern standards (PEP 517/518) and is compatible with other tools like pip, hatch, and ruff.

 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

-Built with ❤️ for the Python community.
+Built for speed and organization.